untitaker/python-atomicwrites/docs/index.rst

 All filesystem errors are subclasses of :py:exc:`OSError`.

 - On UNIX systems, errors from the Python stdlib calls are simply uncaught.
-- On Windows systems, some PyWin32 errors are intercepted such that they resemble the stdlib exceptions.
+- On Windows systems, PyWin32 errors are wrapped such that they somewhat resemble the stdlib exceptions.
 The original PyWin32 exception object is available as ``windows_error`` at all times.